 CU: Close up of the reading of the photometer showing 0.4.

-Centrifuge 1 milliliter of the cell suspension at 1,375 times g for 1 minute [1], remove the supernatant and resuspend the cell pellet in the minimal medium plus supplements to a final volume of 100 microliters [2].
+Centrifuge 1 milliliter of the cell suspension at 1,375 times g for 1 minute [1], remove the supernatant and resuspend the cell pellet in minimal medium plus supplements to a final volume of 100 microliters [2].
+Mount cells for imaging as shown later for meiotic experiments.

 MED: Talent transfers 1 mL of the cell suspension into a tube, and places into a centrifuge.